kevinwlu/iot/lesson6/README.md

 [The Particle on Raspberry Pi project has been discontinued](https://docs.particle.io/raspberry-pi/)

-* Uninstall Particle Agent and it dependencies if
+* Uninstall Particle Agent and it dependencies on Raspberry Pi 4B if
     * Error claiming Raspberry Pi 4B to the Particle account
     * Raspberry Pi 4B green LED is on constantly